 Shalom and welcome to West London Religion School.
-We are a large and busy school with just under 200 children enrolled, aged from 4 to 18.
-We are overseen by the Director of Education - Susie Fraser.
+We are a large and busy school with more than 180 children enrolled, aged from 4 to 18.
+We are overseen by the Head of Education, Gil Reshef.

-Religion School starts at 10am and finishes at 1pm.
+Religion School starts at 10am and finishes at 12.30pm.
 We have a 30 week term.
-Please click here for our Prospectus.
 We also offer residentials, family and tot services, family fun days and much, much more.

 LEG 1, LEG 2 and LEG 3 | YEARS 9, 10 and 11

 Having made the positive choice, following their Bar/Bat Mitzvah, to continue with their Jewish journey, we know that we have to deliver an exceptional programme for our demanding teenagers.
 We endeavour to achieve this by offering a 3-year, 3-leg, programme, enriched by inspirational trips to a range of international destinations.
 The three-legs (Judaism, Leadership and Activism) each work towards a formal certificate being issued by Leo Baeck College, London.
 Receiving all three certificates will see students awarded a prestigious Diploma in Communal Leadership, again by Leo Baeck College, at our annual Kabbalat Torah celebratory service.